hmcts/azure-app-proxy/README.md

 The automation is built using a project called [azure-app-proxy-manager](https://github.com/hmcts/azure-app-proxy-manager) written by [@timja](http://github.com/timja) and with many features added by [@adusumillipraveen](https://github.com/adusumillipraveen).

+After an application is registered through the automated pipeline, a GA account must grant admin consent for the Microsoft Graph Permissions in Azure.

 We can likely swap to terraform once it's supported there, but currently there are some limitations in the current version which may not change until a major version of the provider.
 [See the work that was done to look at this](https://github.com/hashicorp/terraform-provider-azuread/issues/7#issuecomment-1581102984).